01.

 Break your bulbs apart and pick out all the cloves that are firm and plump, leaving the papery wrapping on each clove as intact as possible.

-Dig a trench about 2 to 4 inches deep.
-(Warm climates can go as shallow as 2 inches, and cold climates should go up to 4 inches deep the farther north you are.)
 Plant each clove, root end down (and pointy end up), 4 to 6 inches apart with 6 to 9 inches between rows.
+Fill the trench with soil.